hertze/Alfie/README.md

     18 april: Långfredagen
     20 april: Påskdagen

-There is a third file, **weeknotes-<year>.txt**, that holds additional text content for the layout **weekgold**, such as inspirational quotes.
+There is a third file, **weeknotes-<year>.txt**, that holds additional text content for the layout **wg**, such as inspirational quotes.
 Here's an example, where the preceding number equals the week number where the text should be added:

     1: Two roads diverged in a wood, and I--I took the one less traveled by, And that has made all the difference. --- Robert Frost